NCBI-Hackathons/Kipoi-GWAS/README.md

 ```

 ## Folder structure

-Here is the complete folder structure.
+In order to keep track of all the input and output files, it is efficient to maintain a good folder structure.
+Here is the proposed and complete folder structure.

 ```
 input/